gumbol/read-more-btn/README.md

 - [ ] Upload a better quality gif demo

 ## License
-This app is licensed under MIT
+This app is under MIT license